Room Selection 2019-2020: For New Students

 Transfer students are placed with their class cohort.
 Upper-class students generally reside in Beacon Hall, Guild/Memorial Hall, and Wehrenberg Hall.
 There is limited availability in our apartment-style options.
 We try our best to place residents based on preference and hall availability.

 When will I find out about my building and roommate assignments?

-Room assignment information will be sent via email in mid-July.
+Room assignment information will be sent via email in late-July.
 Along with your assignment, you will receive the name and contact information of your roommate(s) as well as information on move-in & check-in procedures.
 Room assignments will also be available through a student’s Housing Self-Service (accessible through DataVU).

 Living Learning Communities

 An initiative sponsored by Residential Life, the First-Year Experience LLC is a living-learning environment where students with similar interests live together and participate in programs that cater to their academic, social, and personal needs.
 The First-Year Experience LLC consists of three core topics: Academic Success, Personal Wellness, and Cultural Competency.

 What are the benefits of a living-learning community?

 Students in living-learning communities report making friends quicker and connecting with faculty, staff, and other students more easily.
 These programs are created to give one a shared experience around their academics and residential environment.
 This gives them a chance to live and learn with students of similar interests and build a supportive, fun, and vibrant community of friends!